The Role of Inflammation in the Development of Acne

 The Essential Information

 The body's immune system is responsible for creating inflammation.
-It does this in response to anything that it sees as "foreign" or as "invaders."
+It does this in response to anything that it sees as "foreign" or as an "invader."
 This is normally a good thing because the inflammation serves to heal tissue damage or fight off infection.
 In acne, however, the immune system does not work as it should, and produces inflammation in the wrong places at the wrong times.
-The more scientists learn about acne, the clearer this picture becomes.

 It turns out that inflammation is the starting point for acne lesion formation right at the start of an initial clogged pore and inflammation remains present throughout the entire cycle of acne lesion development and healing.